Jack Black: Tenacious D

-Black is the lead singer and guitarist for the comedy rock/hard rock duo Tenacious D along with Kyle Gass.
+Black is the lead singer and rhythm guitarist for the comedy rock/hard rock duo Tenacious D along with Kyle Gass.
 They have released five albums, a self-titled debut, The Pick of Destiny, Rize of the Fenix, and Post-Apocalypto.
 One of their songs from their album The Pick of Destiny, titled "The Metal", was used in the music video games Guitar Hero III: Legends of Rock and Brütal Legend.
 "Rock Your Socks", from the album Tenacious D, was played in the music video game Rock Band Unplugged as well.
 "Master Exploder" from The Pick Of Destiny went on to be used in music video games Guitar Hero Van Halen, Rock Band 2, and Brütal Legend, along with their song "Tribute" from Tenacious D. "Master Exploder" and "The Metal" featured in the comedy film Tenacious D in The Pick of Destiny.
 The film, directed by Tenacious D veteran Liam Lynch, featured recurring characters from Black's comedy such as Lee the super-fan and the Sasquatch.
 Several celebrities had roles in the film; actor Tim Robbins cameos as does Dave Grohl as Satan.
 Ben Stiller also makes an appearance as a worker at a Guitar Center, even having a role in the music video for "Tribute".

+In October 2010, Tenacious D appeared at BlizzCon 2010, a convention hosted by the game designers, Blizzard Entertainment.
+In 2012, Jack Black joined up with other celebrities to record "Book People Unite", a song sponsored by the Library of Congress and RIF.